alcarazzam/pyscience/README.md

 - Add support to decimal numbers in the interpreter
 - pyscience.datam.Condition now can work with more than one operator at same time.
+- Now you can get a ChemicalElement by element's name.

 #### Changed
 - Create branches for development.
 Version 0.3 is located in the ``v0.3``